mgkid3310/AWESome/README.md

 2. Realistic Aerodynamics (drag, lift, etc.)

 Brings wind into calculation.
-Landing speed should be
+Landing speed should be set
-calculated with TAS (True Air Speed), not ground speed.
-In
+with TAS (True Air Speed), not ground speed.
+In case of
-case of crosswinds, de-crab or sideslip landings will be
+crosswinds, de-crab or sideslip landings will be required.
-required.
-Can enable/disable at addon settings (enabled as
+Can enable/disable at addon settings (enabled as default),
-default), and effects of wind can be adjusted with "Wind
+and effects of wind can be adjusted with "Wind Multiplier"
-Multiplier" setting.
+setting.
 NOTICE : in low-FPS and high-speed situation, this feature
 MAY cause some sutters. if it does so, please temporarily
 disable this feature in addon settings.